michibol/ipcc/README.md

 ## Figure 1 – Scientific Publications

-### IPCC Citations in Scientific Papers

 Data on citations to IPCC Assessment and Special Reports in scientific papers are retrieved using **DimensionsAI – Altmetrics**, through DOI-based queries.

-- One observation corresponds to a scientific paper citing one of the IPCC reports of interest.
+- One observation corresponds to a scientific paper citing one of the IPCC reports.
 - Coverage includes both **Assessment Reports (AR5, AR6)** and **Special Reports** published between 2013 and 2025.

 #### IPCC Reports Included